HackerNews-lsd2017/block-chain/README.md

 3. docker-compose up

 To run the project with only one command - unix systems:
-1. run the bash script ./run.sh (automates all manual steps from above)
+1. Navigate to the project directory
+2. Run: ./run.sh

 Resources:
 https://github.com/Will1229/Blockchain
 https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa